A Guide to Wine Country

 Have some fun experiencing the area with your family and come face to face with some fury friends or learn more about the history that surrounds the valley.

-All day, every day, for a nominal fee, visitors to Ostrich Land get a chance to feed ostriches and emus pans of pellets - or you can simply just say hello!
+All day, every day, for a nominal fee, visitors to Ostrich Land get a chance to feed ostriches and emus pans of pellets - or simply just say hello!
+You can also get up close and personal with adorable miniature horses at the Quicksilver Ranch.

 Tour the Old Mission Santa Ines, which is proud to be the guardian of a rich collection of paintings, statuary, vestments, manuscripts, and artifacts.